wso2/samples-is/b2b-sample/README.md

 ### Step 6: Setup the identity provider for the Guardio-Business-App

-* For this we will create an external identity provider in Asgardeo.
-After creating an identity provider in Asgardeo.
+* For this we will create an external identity provider in sub organization.

-* Also, On the User Attributes tab, click on + Add User Attributes.
-    * Select `Email`, `First Name`, `Last Name`, and `Username` from the list of attributes.

 * Go to the identity providers section in the **Guardio-Admin-App** and fill in the form to create an identity provider for the
   **Guardio-Business-App**.

 * After creating the Idp add it to the login flow by clicking on `Add to Login Flow`.

-### Step 7: Create a corporate user
-* You need to create a new corporate user to access the **Guardio-Business-App**.

-* To create a corporate user for Best Auto Mart organization go to the Asgardeo console where you set up the corporate IDP and create a user named `John`.

 ### Step 8: Run the Guardio-Business-App